Tuna End Purchaser Settlement

 If you did not submit a valid Claim Form by the initial claims date of August 22, 2022, you will not receive a payment, but you will be bound by the Court’s judgment in this case.

-• No. Unless you exclude yourself from the COSI Settlement Class, you give up the right to sue COSI for the legal claims in this case.
-All Court orders relating to legal claims against COSI will apply to you and legally bind you.
-If you have your own pending lawsuit against COSI, speak to your lawyer in that lawsuit immediately to determine whether you must exclude yourself from the COSI Settlement Class in order to continue your own lawsuit against COSI.
+• No. Unless you excluded yourself from the COSI Settlement Class, you gave up the right to sue COSI for the legal claims in this case.
+All Court orders relating to legal claims against COSI apply to you and legally bind you.

-• Unless you exclude yourself from the COSI Settlement Class, you remain a COSI Settlement Class Member.
-By staying in the COSI Settlement Class, all Court orders relating to legal claims against COSI will apply to you and legally bind you.
-You are not releasing your claims against the non-settling Defendants by staying in the COSI Settlement.
+• Unless you excluded yourself from the COSI Settlement Class, you remain a COSI Settlement Class Member.
+By staying in the COSI Settlement Class, all Court orders relating to legal claims against COSI apply to you and legally bind you.

 • The deadline to exclude yourself passed on May 13, 2022.